Snowplant

 Two days South out of the Carson Gap on the Tahoe to Yosemite Trail will see us drop down the South side of Mount Reba to our first resupply point at the Lake Alpine lodge, located on Highway 104 on the West side of Lake Alpine.

-Bear Valley is three miles further West from the Lake Alpine Lodge on Highway 4.
+Bear Valley is three miles further West from the Lake Alpine Lodge down Highway 4.

 (including Bear Valley and Arnold)